Federal Lands Access Program (FLAP)

 The Federal Lands Access Program (Access Program) was established in 23 U.S.C.
 204 to improve transportation facilities that provide access to, are adjacent to, or are located within Federal lands.
 The Access Program supplements State and local resources for public roads, transit systems, and other transportation facilities, with an emphasis on high-use recreation sites and economic generators.

-The program is designed to provide flexibility for a wide range of transportation projects in the 50 States, the District of Columbia, and Puerto Rico.
+The Program is designed to provide flexibility for a wide range of transportation projects in the 50 States, the District of Columbia, and the Commonwealth of Puerto Rico.

-The Access Program is funded by contract authority from the Highway Trust Fund.
-Funds are subject to the overall Federal-aid obligation limitation.
-Funds will be allocated among the States using a new statutory formula based on road mileage, number of bridges, land area, and visitation.
+The Access Program is funded by contract authority from the Highway Trust Fund and subject to obligation limitation.
+Funds will be allocated among the States using a statutory formula based on road mileage, number of bridges, land area, and visitation.